 - *Don’t be afraid to get lost in them for a few hours.
 Remember getting lost is half the fun.

-- *Taking photos are quite difficult unless you’re willing to pay the shop keeper a tip a take them.
+- *Taking photos is quite difficult unless you’re willing to pay the shopkeeper a tip a take them.

 - *Some will have signs saying ‘no pictures’ some will tell you straight up that you can’t take a picture.

 - *Shop/market owners are savvy, some are quite persuasive, some will try striking up a friendly conversation just to get you into their shop.
 Some will even offer you a tea as you’re looking around, it’s their ‘in’ but it’s ok to take the tea, especially if you’re thirsty.